cyberarm/mruby-gosu/README.md

 ## Development
 * Install [Gosu](https://github.com/gosu/gosu) as a system library, [see wiki](https://github.com/gosu/gosu/wiki/Getting-Started-on-Linux#compiling-gosu-for-c).
 (Note: may need to edit `gosu/build/cmake_install.cmake` to change `set(CMAKE_INSTALL_PREFIX "/usr/local")` to `set(CMAKE_INSTALL_PREFIX "/usr")`)

+Note: ensure that mruby is compiled with `conf.cc.defines << "MRB_INT64"` or Gosu colors will trigger an integer overflow when compiling.